A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

-In the third experiment, we increased the clutterness to high by introducing 14 objects for a scene (This appeared to be the maximum accompanied within the workspace boundaries and vision-related optimal depth ranges).
-In these experiments, clusters developed in the third experiment were mixed two at a time and prepared the group of 14 objects for a scene and then randomly placed in the workspace.
+In the third experiment, we increased the clutterness to high by introducing 14 objects for a scene (This appeared to be the maximum accompanied within the test workspace boundaries and vision-related optimal depth ranges).
+For these trials, clusters developed in the previous experiment were combined in pairs to form groups of 14 objects, which were then randomly dropped into the workspace to replicate heavy cluttered conditions.
 Each group contained two representatives from each category, except for the suction gripper, where two categories were excluded, resulting in 10 objects per scene.
 For each group, 14 consecutive grasp attempts were carried out, following the same procedure as in Experiment 2.
 Each group was tested over five repetitions, yielding a total of 210 trials for the rigid and Fin-Ray grippers (14 objects × 5 attempts × 3 groups) and 150 trials for the suction gripper (10 objects × 5 attempts × 3 groups).
 Across all three gripper modalities, this amounted to 570 trials in total.
-Same evaluation metrics, graspability parameters and grasp performance measures were recorded for the evaluation.